-The Environmental Management Charge (EMC) is a charge associated with most commercial activities, including tourism operations, non-tourist charter operations, and facilities, operated under a permit issued by the Great Barrier Reef Marine Park Authority (GBRMPA).
+The environmental management charge (EMC) is a charge associated with most commercial activities, including tourism operations, non-tourist charter operations, and facilities, operated under a permit issued by the Great Barrier Reef Marine Park Authority.

-Other operations in the Marine Park such as those involving the hire of equipment, installation and operation of tourist facilities, underwater observatories, sewage outfalls and vending operations, must pay fixed quarterly charges to GBRMPA.
+Other operations in the Marine Park such as those involving the hire of equipment, installation and operation of tourist facilities, underwater observatories, sewage outfalls and vending operations, must pay fixed quarterly charges to the Marine Park Authority.

 Does it apply to me?

-The role of the permittee is to collect and remit the EMC to GBRMPA by the due date in accordance with Part 8 of the Great Barrier Reef Marine Park Regulations 1983 (the Regulations).
+The role of the permittee is to collect and remit the environmental management charge to Great Barrier Reef Marine Park Authority by the due date in accordance with Part 8 of the Great Barrier Reef Marine Park Regulations 1983.

 As a permittee in the Marine Park, you are responsible for:

-- Collecting the correct amount of the EMC
+- collecting the correct amount of the environmental management charge

-- Keeping accurate and up-to-date records of the EMC
+- keeping accurate and up-to-date records of the environmental management charge

-- Submitting the logbooks to GBRMPA by the due date, even where there is no activity
+- submitting the logbooks to the Marine Park Authority by the due date, even where there is no activity

-- Remitting all payments quarterly to GBRMPA by the due date
+- remitting all payments quarterly to the Marine Park Authority by the due date

-Regardless of private business arrangements you may make, you are reminded that as the permittee you have the responsibility to ensure compliance with the conditions of your permit and to ensure the full and timely lodgement of all EMC returns and payments.
+Regardless of private business arrangements you may make, you are reminded that as the permittee you have the responsibility to ensure compliance with the conditions of your permit and to ensure the full and timely lodgement of all environmental management charge returns and payments.

-You are not required to pay GST on any EMC collected.
+You are not required to pay GST on any environmental management charge collected.

 A Vulnerability Assessment: of the issues that could have far-reaching consequences for the Great Barrier Reef.